rafageist/rafageist.com/Blog/2024/Optimizing Symfony UUIDv4 Generator.md

 While exploring alternatives, the focus shifted to eliminating unnecessary character generation and finding a more direct method without compromising randomness or uniqueness.
 The discussion on this topic involves various strategies and considerations made in the pursuit of optimizing this crucial aspect of UUIDv4 generation.

+The investigation also delved into the possibility of directly working with buffers or memory, akin to C++, to enhance efficiency.
+However, limitations within PHP and the need for cross-platform compatibility presented obstacles.

 ## Hex Conversion Overhead

 In my quest to enhance Symfony's UUIDv4 generation, one significant hurdle lies in the hex conversion process.
 Converting the binary data produced by `random_bytes` into a hexadecimal representation using `bin2hex` introduces a notable overhead.
 This seemingly innocent step consumes a considerable chunk of the overall processing time, potentially surpassing 50%.